-Restoration is the tenth studio album by the grammy-award winning artist Lecrae, one of the staple images of the Christian Hip-Hop scene.
+Restoration is the tenth studio album by grammy-award winning artist Lecrae.
+He is arguably the most prolific acts in the Christian Hip-Hop scene, being able to beautifully blend both worlds uniquely.
 When Lecrae first started off, his goal was simple: evangelize through his music as much as possible.
-From releasing his third studio album, Rebel, which focused on turning away from sexual immorality and worldly pleasures, to releasing Man Up with 116, a group he founded that focused on “Biblical Manhood” by offering guidance on how to be the kind of man God created us to be.
-As Lecrae began achieving more and more success, however, he also began to accumulate a lot of criticisms.
-From touching upon issues such as race in his album, All Thing Work Together, and partnering with Zaytoven to create his trap-heavy Let the Trap Say Amen album in 2018, it seemed as if Lecrae was beginning to lose a lot of his core fan base, who criticized him for losing his vision.
-This was most apparent in his first week-sale numbers, which were 29,227 and 11,000, where as Anomaly, his seventh album, sold 88,000 copies, as well as becoming the only artist to debut at #1 on both the Billboard 200 and Gospel Albums charts.
+His third studio album, Rebel, and Man Up are two examples that highlight this goal wonderfully.
+Rebel focuses on turning away from sexual immorality and worldly pleasure.
+Man Up is a collaboration with 116, a group he founded that focused on “Biblical Manhood” by offering guidance on how to be the kind of man God created us to be.
+As Lecrae began achieving more and more success, however, he also began to accumulate more criticisms.
+From touching upon issues such as race in his album, All Thing Work Together, and partnering with Zaytoven to create his trap-heavy Let the Trap Say Amen album in 2018, it seemed as if Lecrae was beginning to lose a lot of his core fan base.
+They criticized him for losing his vision and striving from what his original purpose was.
+This was most apparent in his first week sales numbers, which were 29,227 and 11,000.
+This was a major step down from Anomaly, his seventh album, which sold 88,000 copies.
+Along with an impressive debut, he also went on to become the only artist to debut at #1 on both the Billboard 200 and Gospel Albums charts.

 Restoration, however, feels like a return to formula for Lecrae.
-As I stated, his earlier pieces of work featured a heavy emphasis on his Christian beliefs, and his praise for God was apparent, often taking a central focus.
+As I stated, his earlier pieces of work featured a heavy emphasis on his Christian beliefs, and his relationship with God often was the central focus.
 As he grew, he focused on trying to appeal to a more mainstream audience, as well as trying to be a social justice advocate.
 Lecrae acknowledges and addresses the topic in the very first song, Restore me, in which he raps “I spoke up about these problems that I saw outside/People turned they back on me, you woulda swore I died”.

-Throughout the album, Lecrae touches upon many topics, such as his struggles with temptation, his loss of faith, and how he tried to fill the void he felt inside of him with things that we hold to a significant value in this world, such as money, jewelry, and status.
-However, he realized that he was straying from the path he believed God set him on, and he brings us along his journey of how God helped him restore his faith.
+Throughout the album, Lecrae touches upon many topics, such as his struggles with temptation, his loss of faith, and how he tried to fill the void he felt inside of him with things such as money, jewelry, and clout.
+However, he realized that he was straying from the path he believed God set him on.
+On this album, he brings us along his journey of how his faith was restored in God.
 Despite the criticisms he got for addressing previous racially-unjust incidences, he does not hold back on addressing the recent killings of Ahmaud Aubrey and Geroge Floyd, by paying homage to them on Deep End.

 Best Songs: Wheels Up (feat.
 Marc E. Bassy), Self Discovery, Deep End, Saturday Night (feat.
 Jozzy), Still (feat.
 DaniLeigh), Only Human (feat.
 BJ The Chicago Kid) & Nothing Left To Hide (feat.
 Gwen Bunn)